bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 79°
-- Mostly Clear
+- Overcast
-- 93% humidity
+- 87% humidity
-- 6 mph wind
+- 5 mph wind
-- 23% cloud cover
+- 100% cloud cover
 - 41 AQI 🟩
 - 0.05 inches of rain in the past 24 hours